 What is Sober Living?

-A good sober living for young adults is going to have a couple of key components that assist them as they transition into independent living.
+A good sober living house for young adults will have a couple of key components that assist them as they transition into independent living.
 First of all, having a strong supporting mental health component is crucial for young adults, supported by a robust clinical team.
 Next, having a structured life skills component allows for a gradual transition to independence.
 Learning to move towards independence is a key component of any effective sober living but it is important to do this incrementally while providing an opportunity to safely practice new skills.
 Additionally, a strong peer community and staff keep them accountable and help them reach full independent living without drugs or alcohol but also with a focus on their mental health and overall well-being.

 Sober living is designed for anyone who: